Wordpress vs JAMstack

 WordPress remains champion of content management, with power usage of approximately 35% of the internet.

 In its launch in 2004, it started as a purely blogging platform.
 Nowadays, it’s a multi-purpose website creator, supported by a huge ecosystem of themes and plugins.
 It is the de facto choice for many website owners, since it’s inexpensive and easy to handle without coding knowledge.

 The main difference between JAMstack and traditional technologies (like WordPress) is that JAMstack doesn’t rely on a server.
 Instead of linking to a database, and building on server requests, JAMstack sites are pre-built and serverless.
 A CDM (Content Distribution Network) creates and then sends out the static files.
 Server-like functionalities come from third-party services via APIs.
 To make creating a site with JAMstack easier, static web generators are algo emerging.
 With a SSG, like Gatsby or Hugo, a developer can quickly spin up a basic website.

 Decoupled content management

-JAMstack sites have several possibilities for managing content, including “headless” content management systems (CMS).
-A headless CMS allows users to easily add content to a site from an admin panel.
-Depending on the type of CMS, this content is either sent to the source code’s repository, or stored in a self-hosted server or cloud platform service.
-You can read more here about headless CMS choices.
+JAMstack sites have lots of ways to manage content, including headless CMS (Content Management Systems).
+A headless CMS allows users to easily add content from an admin panel.
+You can send the content to the source code’s repository, or store it in a cloud platform service.
+This is related to the CMS type, but you can read more about it here.

-A static site can fetch data stored in a server via an API.
-How the data is displayed is managed entirely by the frontend.
+A static site can get data lying in a server via an API.
+The management of how the data displays, depends entirely on the frontend.